 Before you start applying for jobs, you should do your research to figure out which law firms you want to work for.

-Additionally, you may want to find out if they offer in-house legal counsel, or if you’ll need to hire outside counsel.
+Additionally, you may want to find out if they offer in-house legal counsel or if you’ll need to hire outside counsel.

 Law firms generally specialize in a certain type of practice.
 Some focus on litigation, others on corporate, and some on intellectual property.